 In the marketing world, strategies must evolve with the changing consumer landscape.
 Marketers must be innovative and adapt openly to new and changing concepts and platforms.
-Over the last few years, one of the most powerful tools that has developed into a must-have component in your marketing arsenal is social media marketing.
+Over the last five years, one of the most powerful tools that has developed into a must-have component in your marketing arsenal is social media marketing.

 Social media has quickly become one of the most effective avenues to reach consumers.
 Companies both big and small soon recognized the value and impact social media has in terms of its data collection and hyper-targeting abilities.
 Are you being left behind?